disanv03/notebook/quotes.md

 It's hard for a warm and pleasant person who is asking a lot of questionsand engaging in their industry daily to not come across interesting opportunities."

 > There are two ways to grow: by adding or by shedding.

+> I'm not seeking absolute truth.
+As a person, I seek the best insights that I can get.
+And sometimes one truth competes with another truth.

+> "It's not about the glory, it's about the growth"